 The Yankees introduce their new 32 year-old clean shaven outfielder to the media.
 Johnny Damon, one of the shaggy hair heroes of the 2004 Boston World Championship, signs a $52 million, four-year deal to play center and bat lead-off with his former arch rivals, much to the chagrin of the Red Sox nation.

-The Phillies sign 38-year old outfielder So Taguchi (.290, 3, 30) to one-year, $1 million deal which also includes performance bonuses and a 2009 club option.
+The Phillies sign 38 year-old outfielder So Taguchi (.290, 3, 30) to a one-year, $1 million deal which also includes performance bonuses and a 2009 club option.
 The 'So Man', a Hyogo Prefecture, Japan native, batted .406 (13-32) as a pinch-hitter for the Cardinals to lead the National League last season.

 The Yankees reach a preliminary agreement on a $180 million, eight-year contract with Mark Teixeira (.308, 33, 121).
 The 28 year-old first baseman joins CC Sabathia ($161 million, seven-years) and A.J.
 Burnett ($82.5 million, five-years), becoming the third free-agent to be signed to a big contract by the Bronx Bombers this month.